There’s no shortage of SEO tasks on your to-do list.

 An XML sitemap serves as a directory for your website and makes it easy for search engines to crawl your website.

-You can quickly create and submit an XML sitemap in Search Console.
+You can quickly create and submit an XML sitemap in Google Search Console.

 8. Ensure Your Website Is Indexable

 Before your content can rank, search engines need to know about it.
 Indexing alerts search engines that a page exists so it can be considered in search engine results.

 You can check which pages Google is indexing in Search Console.
 Alternatively, you can submit a Google search that begins with site: followed by your site’s URL.
 If it returns the webpage in the search results, it’s indexed.
 If you get nothing back, it is not indexed.